buzzfeed/design/product-design-roles.md

 ### Visual Design

 *Associate Product Designer*
 Demonstrates taste in layout, typography and visual hierarchy, as it pertains to BuzzFeed’s brand and products.
+Adheres to the BuzzFeed brand, across products and platforms.

 *Product Designer*
 Demonstrates **understanding** of layout, typography and visual hierarchy, as it pertains to BuzzFeed’s brand and products.